The French Suicide: Reception

 In a review for The New Yorker, Alexander Stille stated that "the central theme of Zemmour's argument is the death of the father, the end of a traditional, hierarchical, authoritarian society in which men were men, women were subordinate, gays were in the closet, and France was a world power".
 He criticized the book for repeating tropes of French declinist literature, and for using a structure that gives the illusion of causality between different events, without effectively proving it.
 Stille also noted "an unsettling streak of misogyny" and an obsession with virility.
 He concluded that Zemmour overstates the decline of France, noting "France is no longer an empire, but it is a prosperous medium-sized country with an extremely high standard of living. ...
 France remains among the top twenty countries by virtually all measures of the World Bank's Human Development Index."

 In the New York Review of Books, Mark Lilla called Zemmour a "demagogue", stirring proponents of right-wing politics "to an outraged hopelessness."
 He criticized the book for not establishing a clear connection between its different themes and only insinuating that the different topics are connected, as well as relying on affect.
 Lilla nevertheless explained the book's success against the backdrop of terrorist attacks in France and reports of French youths leaving France to join ISIS.
 He also noted that some of Zemmour's ideas were "simply too eclectic to be labeled": for instance, The French Suicide criticizes the corporate world for outsourcing jobs abroad and "pushing for full European integration", arguments that are similar to those of the left-wing antiglobalization movement.

 In Le Monde, Luc Bronner argued that the book's commercial success was not so much a reflection of its quality, but of changes within French society, whose fears of "déclassement" and feelings of defeat were reflected in Zemmour's work.
 He also contended that the book's success rested on its ability to provide a clear and global explanation for France's woes, in a society that has trouble coming to terms with the world's complexity and which lacks a collective project.
 Bronner also blamed the failures of the French educational system for the rising inequalities and the lack of opportunity experienced by a large part of the French population.

 The book was the subject of a heated hour-long televised debate between Zemmour and journalists Aymeric Caron and Léa Salamé on the talk show On n'est pas couché on 6 October 2014.
-The debate had garnered 5.8 million views on YouTube as of 4 December 2021.
+The debate has garnered 6.4 million views on YouTube as of 26 October 2024.

 The accuracy of some of Zemmour's figures on immigration has been questioned.
 The book has been described by historian Michael Burleigh as a dramatization of Bat Ye'or's Eurabia thesis.